w3c/wai-intro-wcag/content/index.pl.md

 title: "Omówienie WCAG 2"
 nav_title: "Treść Web – WCAG 2"
 lang: pl  # Change "en" to the translated-language shortcode
-last_updated: 2024-02-25  # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2024-03-28  # Put the date of this translation YYYY-MM-DD (with month in the middle)

 translators:
   - name: "Stefan Wajda"
+# contributors:
+# - name: "Jan Doe"   # Replace Jan Doe with contributor name, or delete this line if none

 github:
   repository: w3c/wai-intro-wcag